-The Harbours, Greenock James Watt Dock/Garvel Island, Greenock Mixed use development including housing, education, tourism and heritage, shops, food and drink, public house, financial and professional services, and marine-related business and industrial uses.
-Development proposals to comply with refreshed masterplan for the site.
-Mixed use development including housing, business, assembly and leisure, hotel and hostels, residential institutions, non-residenti institutions, marine-related business and industrial uses, and ancillary retail and food and drink.
-Development proposals to comp with refreshed masterplan for the site, which is to enhance support/protection for marine-related businesses.
-Greenock business and industrial uses.
-Development proposals to comply with refreshed masterplan for the site.
-Mixed use development including housing, business, assembly and leisure, hotel and hostels, residential institutions, non-residenti institutions, marine-related business and industrial uses, and ancillary retail and food and drink.
-Development proposals to comp with refreshed masterplan for the site, which is to enhance support/protection for marine-related businesses.
-Greenock business, assembly and leisure, hotel and hostels, residential institutions, non-resident institutions, marine-related business and industrial uses, and ancillary retail and food and drink.
-Development proposals to com with refreshed masterplan for the site, which is to enhance support/protection for marine-related businesses. hostels, residential institutions, non-residenti institutions, marine-related business and industrial uses, and ancillary retail and food and drink.
-Development proposals to com with refreshed masterplan for the site, whic is to enhance support/protection for marine-related businesses.
-Former Inverkip Power Station and drink.
-Development proposals to com with refreshed masterplan for the site, which is to enhance support/protection for marine-related businesses.
-Former Inverkip Power Station Former Inverkip Power Station Mixed use development including housing community facilities, leisure, hotel, food ar drink, public house, neighbourhood retail, financial and professional services, and business uses, and green infrastructure.
-Development proposals are to address the full site.
-Peat Road/Hole Farm, Greenock Housing with community facilities, neighbourhood retail, and green network enhancements.
-Whole site masterplan required.
-Spango Valley, Greenock Mixed use development including business industrial, storage or distribution (collective to form no less than 35% of developable ar housing (to form no more than 50% of developable area), residential institutions, non-residential institutions, neighbourhood retail, neighbourhood food and drink, appropriate leisure and recreation, green infrastructure, park and ride, and appropriate renewable energy uses.
+Glasgow City-Region City Deal Priority Place Preferred Strategy Greenock Ocean Terminal The Harbours, Greenock Mixed use development including housing Inverkip Infrastructure The Harbours, Greenock education, tourism and heritage, shops, Inchgreen, Greenock food and drink, public house, financial an Affordable Housing Supply Programme professional services, and marine-related business and industrial uses.
+Development proposals to comply with refreshed Early Learning and Childcare masterplan for the site.
+Inverclyde Cemetery Capacity James Watt Dock/Garvel Island, Mixed use development including housing Greenock business, assembly and leisure, hotel and Inverclyde Green Connections Priority Places hostels, residential institutions, non-residen institutions, marine-related business and industrial uses, and ancillary retail and foc and drink.
+Development proposals to com with refreshed masterplan for the site, whi is to enhance support/protection for .12 This Plan identifies several larger scale development opportunities with marine-related businesses. ne potential to have a transformational impact on their surrounding area, and n some cases Inverclyde as a whole.
+Owing to their size and complexity, these tes are long term development opportunities and have been designated as Former Inverkip Power Station Mixed use development including housing community facilities, leisure, hotel, food a riority Places due to the importance that the Council places on delivering drink, public house, neighbourhood retail levelopment on the sites and its desire to see the creation of quality places. financial and professional services, and chedule 3 lists the Priority Places and their preferred uses, and Policy 3 supports business uses, and green infrastructure.
+Development proposals are to address th neir comprehensive development, in line with the identified uses.
+Policy 3 is full site. upported by Supplementary Guidance, which sets out the development ameworks for these sites.
+Peat Road/Hole Farm, Greenock Housing with community facilities, real koad/hole raini, Greenock neighbourhood retail, and green network enhancements.
+Whole site masterplan POLICY 3 - PRIORITY PLACES required.
+The Council will support redevelopment proposals for the Priority Places Spango Valley, Greenock Mixed use development including busine where these are in line with the preferred strategy set out in Schedule 2 industrial, storage or distribution (collectiv to form no less than 35% of developable a and the development frameworks set out in the Priority Places housing (to form no more than 50% of Supplementary Guidance. developable area), residential institutions non-residential institutions, neighbourhoor retail, neighbourhood food and drink, appropriate leisure and recreation, greer infrastructure, park and ride, and appropriate renewable energy uses.

 Development proposals are to address the full site, with the exception of former Greenock High School site which is identified for prison use.
 Drumfrochar Road, Greenock Housing and industrial development.
 Port Glasgow Eastern Gateway Mixed use development including housing, business and industrial uses, active travel improvements, public realm and green network enhancements.
 Port Glasgow Industrial Estate Consolidation of industrial area, housing development and green network enhancement in line with comprehensive masterplan.
-Town centre uses (Schedule 6) are required (Policy 22).
-I to comply with the Network of Centres strategy
+Town centre uses (Schedule 6) are required to comply with the Network of Centres strategy (Policy 22).